What is the Best Salt to Use

-Taste: Slightly metallic, uninteresting and can easily become overpowering.
+What’s the taste of table salt: Slightly metallic, uninteresting and can easily become overpowering.

 Is sea salt worth the extra cost?
 In my professional and personal opinion, definitely.

 I tend to use rock salt in blanching water as adding salt to water increases its boiling temperature and thus decreases the cooking time.
 I also use rock salt for presentation purposes such underneath oysters to keep them from falling over and visual appeal.

-Taste: Rock salt can vary in taste depending on the region it is mined from and can possess interesting characteristics.
+What’s the taste of rock salt: Rock salt can vary in taste depending on the region it is mined from and can possess interesting characteristics.

 As the water evaporates salt crystals begin to form, the crystals are then allowed to settle, then removed, drained, dried and ready to use.
 Sea salt (as well as seafood for that matter) naturally contains iodine and supplementing, as often found in ordinary table salt is not required if sufficient amounts of either constitute part of your diet.

-Taste: When used in cooking it blends seamlessly with the food.
+What’s the taste of sea salt: When used in cooking it blends seamlessly with the food.
 When used at the table it imparts a slight saltiness without the brackishness or lip cringing effect of other salts.